How to Extend the C: Drive When a Recovery Partition Blocks the Newly Added Space

 Windows RE status: Disabled

-Disk Management usually cannot remove protected recovery partitions.
-Use DiskPart:
+Disk Management cannot remove protected recovery partitions, so use DiskPart:

 diskpart